 - 1 tbsp ginger minced

-- 2 cups of kale, de-stemmed and roughly chopped
+- 2 cups kale de-stemmed and roughly chopped

 - 1/4 tsp sea salt

-- Next add the canned tomatoes, stock and red lentils.
-Bring to a boil, then reduce heat to a simmer until lentils are tender and have broken apart – around 10-15 minutes.
+Next add the canned tomatoes, stock, and red lentils.
+Bring to a boil, then reduce heat to a simmer for about 8 minutes, then add the chopped zucchini.
+Simmer for an additional 10 minutes or until lentils are tender and have broken apart and the zucchini is cooked.

-- To serve squeeze lemon juice over individual servings of soup, and top with a dollop of plain yogurt and chopped cilantro.
+To serve squeeze lemon juice over individual servings of soup, and top with a dollop of plain yogurt, and chopped cilantro or parsley.

 Make it vegan: Omit plain yogurt.

-Add more protein: Add a drained can of chickpeas with the kale.
+Add more protein: Add a drained can of chickpeas along with the kale.